ThePetrovich/jfkerman_outline/README.md

 ---
 **NOTE**

-I am a dum dum who never learned to use Docker.
+I never bothered with setting up Docker.
 Please send me a PR if you figure it out.

 ---